renatognunes/oop-game-app/README.md

-Treehouse Techdegree: FSJS project 4 - Object Oriented Programming Game App
+Object Oriented Programming Game App

 This project uses Object-Oriented Programming to create a guessing phrase game.
 The game generates a random phrase on the screen and the player has 5 chances to guess the correct phrase.
 The player is able to use a virtual keyboard as well as a physical keyboard.
 The project uses two main class Game and Phrase which interact with each other making the project clearer and more consistent.
-This project has been built with the intention of better understanding OOP.

 Languages:
 - Javascript ES6